-To store, layer mints between sheets of waxed paper into container with tight-fitting lid.
+Store layered between sheets of waxed paper in container with tight-fitting lid.
 Refrigerate up to 1 month.
 For longer storage, store in freezer up to 2 months.

 Snowmen: Omit food color.
 Roll dough into 3/4 to 1 1/4-inch balls.
 Stack 3 different sized balls together.
 Decorate as desired.

 Cut-Outs: Tint dough as desired.
 Roll out on surface lightly sprinkled with powdered sugar to 1/4-inch thickness.
 Cut with 1-inch cookie or canapé cutters.

 Candy Molds: Tint dough as desired.
 Press into soft rubber candy molds; refrigerate 3-5 minutes.
 Release.

 Candy Canes: Tint dough as desired.
 Roll 1 tablespoon of each tinted dough into 4-inch rope.
 Gently twist ropes together.
 Shape twisted rope into candy cane.